Sunshine with above-average temperatures this afternoon

 REST OF THE WEEK:

-Cloudy skies and a chance of snow showers on Wednesday with low pressure still lingering nearby.
+Cloudy skies on Wednesday with low pressure still lingering nearby.
 A chance of light rain and freezing rain on Thursday.
 Snow showers could hold out Friday morning and move out with the low pressure system during the afternoon.
 Mostly cloudy and dry on Saturday, but rain and showers have a chance to return on Sunday.

 MONDAY: SUNSHINE, DRY AND COMFORTABLE